nPoseTeam/nPose-LM-LG-chains-plugin/README.md

 ## History

+`nPose LM/LG chains plugin v0.04`
+- allow the rootprim to be a leashpoint

 `nPose LM/LG chains plugin v0.02`
 - made the plugin usable for more then one victim
 - added LMv2 compatibility